See a list of Organizational Psychology Programs by Clicking Here!

 - Articulating the unique aspects of the organizational psychology specialization and real-world applicability

 - Understanding how key management and organizational issues impact organizations from performance management to motivation and team dynamics to organizational culture

 - Summarizing the vital aspects of research and development in organizational psychology

 - Prudently applying effective organizational intervention practices

 - Analyzing individual and group dynamics in diverse groups and influences on the organization

 - Describing organizational behavior utilizing relevant theory and research in organizational psychology

-Graduates will seek employment as consultants, private practitioners, or employed by companies in order to better effect methods and policies relating to maintaining a healthy and productive work environment.
-Job growth is expected to increase in this field dramatically, as more and more businesses become interested in creating healthy work environments, including educating managers in better motivational tools and removing tension.
+Graduates will seek employment as consultants, private practitioners, or employed by large corporations.
+Regardless of the organization type, OP's strive to establish effective methods and policies to maintain a healthy and productive work environment.
+Job growth is expected to increase in this field dramatically, as more and more businesses become interested in creating healthy work environments.
+Wellness programs can include initiatives like improved motivational tools and removing tension from organizations.

 For more information, check out our Career Guide in Psychology on the MatchCollege blog.
 Further research is available by reading our blog that illustrate the Top Jobs in Psychology by degree type, industry, and specialty.